xmartlabs/fountain/README.md

 To see an example of how to use it, check out the introducing Fountain posts: [part one](https://blog.xmartlabs.com/2018/07/16/Introducing-Fountain-Part-One/) and [part two](https://blog.xmartlabs.com/2018/08/20/Introducing-Fountain-Part-Two/).

+**Atention:** since all of Fountain functionalities are present in android official [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) library, Fountain is deprecated and we recommend using that tool.

 ## Overview